pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONfte/readme.md

 --------------------------------------->
 <details>
 <summary><b>Examples</b></summary>
-The below is an example of how one can change the appearance of the table within a LaTeX document.
-After copy/pasting the code to incorporate the table into my document, I decided I wanted to turn the top blue header to green, and the gray shading to yellow shading (resulting in a hideous color scheme, by the way!).
-I copy/pasted the lines relevant to these formats.
-Here's what my LaTeX document looks like:
+The below is an example of how one can change the appearance of the contents within a LaTeX document.
+Yellow highlights note the preferences that were changed, and yellow highlight in the rendered file/table indicate the changes related to preferences.

    <img src="https://lh3.googleusercontent.com/d/1QOff63_b8AUEFpRMKUlaGK0LcEz3NvCK" width=60%>

 NOTE: To return to default values, all I have to do is comment-out (put a "%" at the line's beginning) the "\def" formatting lines that I pasted.